Ashura09/Aurource/README.md

 1. 2011-styled Font
 2. 2011-styled Jumps
 3. Grabbing like in Portal 2
-4. Up to 16 active env_projected_texture
+4. Up to 512 active env_projectedtexture with dynamic shadows

 # Planned
 1. In portal 2, you can set the animations to play backwards, which you can't do in the normal half-life 2
+2. Viewmodel lit up by projected textures

 # Installation
 1. Download/Clone this repository.